 Moving Bed Biofilm Reactor (MBBR) Carrier Media Case Study

-When designing and planning a successful design and operation of the MBBR system within your wastewater treatment plant a very important consideration is the biofilm carrier to be utilized.
+When designing and planning a successful operation of the MBBR system within your wastewater treatment plant a very important consideration is the biofilm carrier to be utilized.
 Carrier based biofilm technology has been developed since at least the 19th century.
 However, in the last few decades, a myriad of options has been marketed.

 To aid in the decision-making process we will attempt to break this analysis of biofilm media types into the following areas of consideration.